-In 2025 the FDA announced the availability of a final activity at congresses and scientific meetings.
-Scientific guidance for industry entitled "Communications From organizations, such as the American Medical Association Firms to Health Care Providers Regarding Scientific (AMA), do have strict guidelines as to events being held Information on Unapproved Uses of Approved/ at their own major meetings, and the various committees Cleared Medical Products: Questions and Answers." should be consulted in advance of planning.
-This guidance describes FDA's enforcement policy regarding certain firm-initiated communications of Press briefings, news conferences, press receptions and scientific information on unapproved use(s) of the firm's other media events-other than those sponsored by the approved/cleared medical products to health care host institution or manufacturer-are not permitted onproviders (HCPs) engaged in prescribing or administering site.
-Organizations planning any off-site media activities, medical products to individual patients.
+In 2025 the FDA announced the availability of a final guidance for industry entitled "Communications From Firms to Health Care Providers Regarding Scientific Information on Unapproved Uses of Approved/ Cleared Medical Products: Questions and Answers."
+This guidance describes FDA's enforcement policy regarding certain firm-initiated communications of scientific information on unapproved use(s) of the firm's approved/cleared medical products to health care medical products to individual patients.
 This guidance finalizes the revised draft guidance of the same title issued in October 2023.
 The October 2023 revised draft guidance revised and replaced the draft guidance entitled "Distributing Scientific and Medical Publications on Unapproved New Uses--Recommended Practices," issued in March 2014, which itself revised the final guidance entitled "Good Reprint Practices for the Distribution of Medical Journal Articles and Medical or Scientific Reference Publications on Unapproved New Uses of Approved Drugs and Approved or Cleared Medical Devices," issued in January 2009.
 This guidance is not for current implementation, pending the Office of Management and Budget's (OMB's) decision on the collection of information.

 What regulations govern press activity at congresses and scientific meetings, such as conducting media outreach, holding a symposium, or sponsoring media to attend?
-Do the same regulations apply to both approved drugs and unapproved/investigational drugs equally?
+Do the same regulations apply to both approved drugs and unapproved/investigational drugs